 Featured Speaker sessions bring together some of the biggest and brightest names of our time for mind-expanding presentations.
 Learn more about our 2017 lineup of confirmed speakers below.

-Anthony Bossis (Intelligent Future) – Dr. Anthony Bossis is a clinical psychologist and Clinical Assistant Professor of Psychiatry at New York University School of Medicine, and an investigator in FDA-approved psilocybin-generated mystical experience research.
+Anthony Bossis (Health) – Dr. Anthony Bossis is a clinical psychologist and Clinical Assistant Professor of Psychiatry at New York University School of Medicine, and an investigator in FDA-approved psilocybin-generated mystical experience research.